symbiontik/k3s-gitops/README.md

 1. Fork this repo
 1. OS Installation
-1. Connect to your Kubernetes cluster
+1. Connect to your Kubernetes node
 1. Generate a Cloudflare API key
 1. Generate a Terraform Cloud API token
 1. Configure secrets encryption